 Start by calculating your core metrics.
 These numbers cut through the noise and tell the real story of how your event went.

 Looking at this data gives you a clear picture of what worked and what fell flat.
 Did your AI photo booth create a ton of social media buzz?
 Was your CPL lower than your other marketing channels?
-These insights are gold.
-They let you double down on what’s working and fine-tune your approach for every event you do from here on out.
+These insights let you double down on what's working and fine-tune your approach for every event you do from here on out.
+For a deeper framework, see our guide on how to measure event success.